The views expressed by the host on this show make more sense than anything anybody else out there happens to be saying.

 May God bless you very respectfully.

-Enclosed is a picture of all the guys that work in this control tower, the air traffic control uh section.
+Enclosed is a picture of all the guys that work in this control tower, the air traffic control section.

-I don't this elevator story may get some people in trouble, so I don't want to mention the name of the guy who sent me.
+This elevator story may get some people in trouble, so I don't want to mention the name of the guy who sent me.

 The people that are there, people are in the midst of it.

-And then you compare and contrast their attitude and the things they say to what you hear from the likes of John Mertha and John Kerry and Nancy Pelosi, and there's a huge disconnect.
+And then you compare and contrast their attitude and the things they say to what you hear from the likes of John Murtha and John Kerry and Nancy Pelosi.

-I'm gonna tell you something.
+I'm going to tell you something.

 When it comes on the scale of balance, comes time to weigh who's telling us the truth.

-I'm gonna believe them in the face, and they know what's happening.
+I'm going to believe them in the face.

 Well, maybe they don't have a decent refrigerator in the control tower at Baghdad International, but they took care of that themselves as they're trained to do.